 The FAFSA for the preceding year and a separate internal AJMLS/SLS Summer Semester application is required.
 The summer school application should be submitted to the OFA when Summer Semester registration has been completed.
-Aid for the Summer Semester is available only if a student has not used all aid eligibility during the preceding academic year.
+Aid for Semester Semesters is available only if a student has not used all aid eligibility during the preceding academic year.
 In addition, students must be enrolled at least half time (3 credit hours) during the summer.

-Students who have not utilized the maximum annual limit of the Unsubsidized Stafford Loan during the fall and spring semesters are eligible to receive remaining Unsubsidized Stafford Loan Funds during the summer semester.
-For example: The maximum Unsubsidized Stafford Loan award amount is \$20,500 annually (fall, spring and/or summer).
-If this amount was not received over the fall/spring semesters, you may receive the remainder of it during the summer.
+Students who have not utilized the maximum annual limit during the fall and spring semesters are eligible to receive Stafford Loan Funds.
+For example: The maximum Stafford Loan fund is \$20,500 annually (fall, spring and/or summer).
 The Graduate PLUS loan does not have an annual loan maximum and is available to students who meet credit standards which are set by the William D. Ford Federal Direct Loan Program.